Włodzimierz Cimoszewicz

-Włodzimierz Cimoszewicz (/pl/, born 13 September 1950 in Warsaw) is a Polish politician who served as Prime Minister of Poland for a year from 7 February 1996 to 31 October 1997, after being defeated in the Parliamentary elections by the Solidarity Electoral Action (AWS).
+Włodzimierz Cimoszewicz (Note: /pl/) (born 13 September 1950) is a Polish politician who served as Prime Minister of Poland for a year from 7 February 1996 to 31 October 1997, after being defeated in the Parliamentary elections by the Solidarity Electoral Action (AWS).

 Career

 Cimoszewicz was a member of the left-wing Democratic Left Alliance the leftist candidate in the Polish presidential election of 1990, receiving 9 percent of the vote.

 Cimoszewicz was the Prime Minister of Poland from 1996 to late 1997.
 October 1996, he became the chairman (office in the rank of minister) of the newly established Committee for European Integration, responsible for preparing Poland for accession negotiations with the European Union.
 He held this position until 31 October 1997.

 Cimoszewicz was the Foreign Minister of Poland in the governments of Leszek Miller (2001–2004) and Marek Belka (2004–2005).
 It was during this time that he, along with Leszek Miller, signed the Accession Treaty that paved way to Polish membership in the European Union.

 Cimoszewicz was the speaker of the Sejm (lower chamber of the Polish parliament) from January to October 2005.

 Cimoszewicz was for a time a candidate for the 2005 Polish presidential election; but he withdrew before the elections and promised to abandon politics.

 On 28 June 2005, Cimoszewicz declared his intent to run for Polish President (see: Election 2005).
 He instantly became a leader in the polls.
 He ran previously in 1990 and received 9.21 percent of the vote.
 In 1990, Lech Wałęsa and Stan Tymiński went on to the second round.
 Cimoszewicz did not run in the years 1995 and 2000 giving way to his close colleague Aleksander Kwaśniewski who twice became president.
 His election committee was chaired by the wife of President Kwaśniewski, Jolanta Kwaśniewska.

 On 9 July 2005, Cimoszewicz caused a major political uproar by refusing to testify in front of the Orlen commission.
 He accused seven of its eight members of being politically motivated, partial and bent on undermining his presidential bid.
 Constitutional experts are split on whether his move was constitutional or if Cimoszewicz broke the law.
 Fifty-eight percent of Poles disapproved of Cimoszewicz's behaviour before the commission.

 According to a poll by Rzeczpospolita, Cimoszewicz was a "hands down" leader on 5 July 2005: